AnirudhGovil/anirudhgovil.github.io/_pages/about.md

 I graduated from [IIIT Hyderabad](https://www.iiit.ac.in/) with a B.Tech (Honours) in Computer Science & Engineering.

-I play Table Tennis, follow every other sport and try to make music.
-I enjoy reading about science, tech and politics.
+I play and follow every other sport and try to make music.
+I enjoy reading about science, tech and geo-politics.